silvery107/vision-line-follower/README.md

 ## Introduction
 This repo is part of a line follower bot project, especially the simulation and PID controllers in Webots for fast algorithm validations.
-Besides, a hardware sim-to-real solution is given by serial USART communication between Raspberry Pi Zero and STM32H7 MCU.
+Besides, a hardware sim-to-real solution is given by serial *UART* communication between *Raspberry Pi Zero* and *STM32H7 MCU*.

 <img src="images/vision_fast.gif" width=400>